Hints & Tips

 - Your business or visitor experience must be located in the relevant area of South West England.
 If you are located in Bath, Bristol, Somerset, Dorset, Devon, or Cornwall & the Isles of Scilly you should enter those schemes.

 - Please make sure you enter the appropriate schemes.
 Businesses in Wiltshire & Gloucestershire (except South Gloucestershire) should enter direct into the South West awards, unless they are members of Bristol or Bath or Somerset DMOs in which case they should enter the Bristol, Bath and Somerset awards.

 - Please read the criteria here and at the start of the entry forms carefully to ensure that you are eligible to enter.

 - The judges are looking for evidence of excellence, innovation and quality improvements in the last 2 years.
 If you entered last year then make it really clear what improvements/additions have been made since your last entry.

-- If you have won gold in the same category in the South West for two or more years, we’d advise considering a different category, sponsoring or offering to help us with judging.
+- If you have won gold in the same category at the South West regional Awards in the past two consecutive years, we’d advise considering a different category this year or offering to help us with judging.

 - Start preparing your entry early and don’t leave things till the last minute, the deadline cannot be extended.

 - Read the questions and the "checklist" points (after each question) before you start to consider what you are going to include.